Group Participation Policy and Guidelines

 - Faculty materials in the form of previously unpublished manuscripts and educational materials will be routed through the repository's peer-review journal portal.

 Evaluation.
 Materials that are submitted to the Open Dissemination and ETD communities do not undergo traditional peer-review.
-Instead, they are accepted as reputation-based submissions or are evaluated by faculty or other evaluators selected by their participating group.
+Instead, they are accepted as reputation-based submissions or evaluated by faculty or other evaluators selected by the participating group.

 Peer Review.
 Acceptable manuscripts and educational materials submitted by faculty, clinicians, leaders, researchers, and exceptional students will be routed through the repository's peer-review journal portal.
 This is the exception and not the rule for group participants.
 Submissions from individual members of a group participant does not guarantee acceptance and publication via the peer-review portal.

 Note to participating schools of nursing: DNP capstones in the form of manuscripts are not eligible for peer-review as large classes of students will overwhelm the repository's review system.

 Submitters from a participating group must complete the Author Affiliation field in the repository's submission form using the group's complete and formal name.
 Consistency in (1) the use of this field and (2) the group name placed in that field, across all group submissions is a must.

 - Decide what to submit.
 Use eligible submissions as a guideline.